nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Strength will rise
+  - title: How great Thou art
-    video: nuudVoMyZyE
+    video: 7_dtbmVdQY4
-  - video: LqBpifDpNKc
+  - video: RSm6fdZHl5Q
-    title: O praise the Name
+    title: All my days
-  - video: DXDGE_lRI0E
+  - video: 9l7lIisdyMk
-    title: 10,000 reasons
+    title: Living hope
-  - video: H9_0jiO5ZRM
+  - video: rhaTIu_k4w0
-    title: Lord I come to You
+    title: It is well with my soul
 sermon:
-  video: 8uY2NPVDe60
+  video: _FIDC3Tq0HM
   islive: false
-  title: Livestream - 18th October
+  title: Giving thanks in every situation
-  intro: Our Sunday morning service was livestreamed at 10.30am and was led by
+  intro: This week Jon looks at the theme of giving thanks in every situation and
-    Jon.
-The service starts at 14:25 into the video.
+    explains how we can remain at peace, even in the face of challenging circumstances.
 ---